dengleer/HA-serverchan/README.md

        platform: serverchan
        sc_key: xxxxxxxxxxxxxxxxxxxxxx

-Warn:"title" and "message" should NOT be null
+Warn:"title" should NOT be null